RomanistHere/Measureland/README.md

 All branches go to/from master and applied by pull requests with reviews.

+More info on how to start in our wiki: https://github.com/RomanistHere/Measureland/wiki/How-to-run-the-project

 ## Contact, feedback, suggestions

 You can leave it here, in the repository or send via email: